Learn ›

 - USDA Organic certified—no pesticides, no heavy metals, no solvents

-- Veterinarian-formulated—designed specifically for dogs and cats, not repurposed human products
+- Formulated specifically for dogs and cats—not repurposed human products

 - Transparent testing—every batch has a publicly available Certificate of Analysis